 Welcome to the Business Success program!

 Activity tracking is an important first step in goal setting and time management because it sets benchmarks for evaluating your progress.
-So this first week of the Business Success Program is about tracking your daily activities to establish a benchmark for the business success program.
+So this first week of the Business Success Program is about tracking your daily activities to establish a benchmark.

 First, we need to know what you actually do each day.
 As business people, we all wear many hats during the day (and sometimes at night, too).
 But what does this mean?
 What tasks are we actually performing and how much time do we spend on each activity?